 Right now, TIME is my biggest stressor.
 And, as I am nine months pregnant, I’m exhausting a great deal of energy I don’t have trying to both slow down and speed up time to accommodate my own frantic ranting:

 “Our new house isn’t ready and neither am I!
 I need more time before this baby gets here!
 On the other hand, if I have to be pregnant for one more day I’m literally going to die.
 I can’t make it a few more weeks.
 But actually, kid, you have to stay in there until next Thursday; then you have permission to come out.
 But actually, I’m exhausted and miserable and in pain and tired of these contractions, so maybe we should just get the show on the road.
 But actually,– oh that’s right– it’s still too early.
 The longer you stay in there, the healthier you’ll be.
 So let’s speed up time and get through one more week… oh god… one more week…”

 and it continues.

-When I’m stressed, it feels like the only reasonable response is to control time.
+When I’m stressed, it feels like the only reasonable response is to frantically try to control time.
 To somehow wrangle time and space to become smaller and smaller and smaller until it conforms to only my dilemma, my life, my internal drama.

 It’s in these times of dramatic imploding when I find it immensely challenging (and also irritatingly helpful) to step back and take in the vastness of… drum roll please… the “bigger picture.”